The occupational safety and health PhD program is designed to educate and train,

 occupational and environmental hazards to working populations of men and women.

-admission standards and should have, at a minimum, a 3.4 GPA (or equivalent) in
+and should have, at a minimum, a 3.4 GPA (or equivalent) in their graduate work.

 Q: Is the GRE required for the OSH doctoral program?